Rgtemze/VComment/README.md

 1. Multiple declaration (i.e. var x, y) is not supported.

-2. I could not get the hovered text from VS Code API.
-Hence, I again resorted to selection to show variable description.

-3. If a variable name repeats it saves the last one.
+2. If a variable name repeats it saves the last one.
 Instead, it should be taking care of the scope.